 - The location of the tumor and the type it is.
 Some imaging tests work better than others for different areas of the body.

 - Whether or not your doctor requires a biopsy

 - The balance between any side effects or risks, and the expected benefits

 Let your doctor know if you have any questions about the imaging test they recommend.
 Have them explain to you the reason behind the test, the pros and cons, what it can find and if other alternatives may suit better.

-Book your cancer scan today with Envision Radiology.
+Book your cancer scan today with Envision Imaging.
 Our health care specialists are very focused on improving your well-being and health through our hospitality and expertise.
 We provide affordable, convenient medical services with quick turnaround times, and have committed to ensuring you have as pleasant an imaging case as possible.

 - Enjoyable and warm patient experience: We treat our patients with the utmost respect, committing to being friendly, helpful and timely.
 You’ll find our offices are light-filled, elegant and comfortable, and that we show compassion when catering to your needs.